Pakistan's top court grants bail to former PM Sharif on medical grounds

 The appeal process in both cases is continuing.

-Sharif has termed the charges against him politically motivated and accused the military and courts of working together to end his political career and destabilize his Pakistan Muslim League-Nawaz (PML-N) party.
+Sharif has termed the charges against him politically motivated and accused the military and courts of working together to end his political career and destabilise his Pakistan Muslim League-Nawaz (PML-N) party. ($1=140.20 Pakistani rupees) (Reporting by Syed Raza Khan; Editing by Clarence Fernandez)